 What’s the lesson here?

 While Fibonacci retracement levels give you a higher probability of success, like other technical tools, they don’t always work.
-You don’t know if price will reverse to the 38.2% level before resuming the trend.
+You don’t know if the price will reverse to the 38.2% level before resuming the trend.

 Sometimes it may hit 50.0% or the 61.8% levels before turning around.
-Heck, sometimes price will just ignore Mr. Fibonacci and blow past all the levels just like how Lebron James bullies his way through the lane with sheer force.Remember, the market will not always resume its uptrend after finding temporary support or resistance, but instead continue to go past the recent Swing High or Low.
+Heck, sometimes the price will just ignore Mr. Fibonacci and blow past all the levels just like how Lebron James bullies his way through the lane with sheer force.Remember, the market will not always resume its uptrend after finding temporary support or resistance, but instead continue to go past the recent Swing High or Low.